hrishikeshpaul/portfolio-template/README.md

 Edit the `info.js` file, and input your own data.
 All the images should go in the `src/assets` folder.

+To change the title (the one that appears on the tabs), navigate to `public/index.html` and change the title there.

 ## Deployment

 To get this deployed as a github page, follow the steps below,